cox-auto-inc-codeweavers/ts-shopping-cart-kata/README.md

 ### The Goal

-The goal of the exercise is to implement a `Checkout` that can handle the following scenarios (and more - use your imagination!):
+The goal of the exercise is to implement a `Checkout` that can handle the following scenarios:

-- The checkout should be able to handle a shopping cart with no special deals
+- The checkout should be able to handle a shopping cart with multiple scanned products of varying quantities (4x Apple, 2x Milk etc.).
 - The client should get a receipt with the list of purchases and the total price.

-There are some some simple failing tests in `src/checkout.spec.ts` that you can run to get you started.
+There are failing tests in `src/checkout.spec.ts` that you can run to help get you started.

 ### Running the tests